meginis/lyra2re-hash-python/README.md

 lyra2re-hash-python
 =====================

-Python module with Vertcoin's hashing algorithm used by some other tools
+Python module with STRAKS' hashing algorithm used by some other tools